manonmaninatarajan/KTU-Concurrent_Programming-LAB_01/README.md

 # KTU-Concurrent_Programming-LAB_01_A

 L1.
-Shared Memory - Consumer-Producer Pattern Implementation
+Shared memory

+## Program a: application of consumer — producer pattern
 TL;DR
-This program implements the consumer-producer pattern using shared memory.
-It involves two monitors: one for storing unprocessed data and another for storing computed results.
-The main thread reads data from a file and writes it to the data monitor.
-Worker threads concurrently remove data from the monitor, compute results, and add them to the results monitor.
-The program handles cases when the data monitor is full or empty, ensuring synchronization between threads.
-Finally, the main thread writes the computed results to a result file.

-Full Description
-Problem Overview
-The program uses shared memory to implement a consumer-producer pattern.
-The main thread is responsible for reading data from a file and writing it to a data monitor.
-Worker threads take items from the data monitor, compute results, and write them to a results monitor, ensuring the results monitor remains sorted.
-The program ensures synchronization between threads when the data monitor is full or empty.

-Data Structure
-You need to define a custom data structure with the following fields:
-- A `string` (e.g., a description or name)
-- An `int` (e.g., a quantity or identifier)
-- A `double` (e.g., a value or measurement)

-Additionally, the structure should include a function that computes a result from the data and a filter criterion for filtering the computed results.

-The computation function should not be trivial to ensure that it takes enough time to process.
-You also need to prepare three data files, each containing at least 25 elements of your selected structure.

-Data File Format
-You should choose a format for the data files, such as JSON or XML, and use existing libraries to read it.
-The filenames should follow this format:
-- `Group_LastnameF_L1_dat_1.json` – All data matches your selected filter criteria.
-- `Group_LastnameF_L1_dat_2.json` – Part of the data matches your selected filter criteria.
-- `Group_LastnameF_L1_dat_3.json` – No data matches your selected filter criteria.

-Main Thread Workflow
-1. Reads the data file into a local array, list, or other data structure.
-2. Spawns a specified number of worker threads (2 ≤ x ≤ n/4, where n is the number of data items in the file).
-3. Writes each data item to the data monitor.
-If the monitor is full, the main thread waits until there is space.
-4. Waits for all worker threads to finish processing.
-5. Writes the results from the result monitor to a result file in a tabular format.

-Worker Threads Workflow
-1. Each worker thread removes an item from the data monitor.
-If the data monitor is empty, the worker waits for data.
-2. Computes the result based on the selected function.
-3. Checks if the result meets the selected filter criterion.
-If it does, the result is added to the result monitor.
-The results monitor must remain sorted after each insertion.
-4. Repeats the process until all data from the file are processed.

-Monitor Requirements
-- Implement the data and result monitors as classes or structures with at least two operations: insert an item and remove an item.
-- The data monitor array should have a fixed size, not exceeding half of the elements in the data file.
-- The result monitor should be large enough to store all results.
-- Use synchronization mechanisms like critical sections and conditional synchronization to protect operations and manage thread blocking.
-- Ensure that it is possible to fill and empty the data monitor.

-Result File Format
-The result file should be named `Group_LastnameF_L1_rez.txt`.
-It should be formatted as a table with a header, showing the filtered data along with the computed values.
+Picture below shows a generalized view of how the program should work: two monitors are created — one for data and one for results.
+Each monitor contains an array, for unprocessed data and computed results respectively.
+Main thread reads data from a data file and writes them to the data monitor, while a selected amount of worker threads concurrently take (remove) items one by one from the data monitor, compute their result and write it to the result monitor.
+Program must handle cases when data monitor is empty and a worker tries to remove an item as well as when data monitor is full and main thread wants to add one more item – respective thread must wait until the size of the array changes.
+Goal of the main thread — copy all data read from the data file to the data monitor, wait for workers to finish and write all results from the result monitor to the result file.
+Goal of the workers — take (remove) item from data monitor, calculate result, decide if the result should go to the results and write it to result monitor if yes.
+Writing to result monitor should be implemented in such a way that it always remains sorted.
+Actions are repeated until all data are processed.
+It is not required to use the structure shown in the diagram.

+## Full description
+Choose your own data structure that consists of 3 fields — one string, one int and one double, an operation that calculates a result from the data structure and a criterion to filter results by.
+Selected function should not be trivial so that it takes a bit of time to compute.
+Prepare three data files containing at least 25 elements of your selected structure each.
+Data file format is free to choose.
+It is recommended to use a standard data format (JSON, XML or other) and use existing libraries to read it.
+Name of the data file — Group_LastnameF_L1_dat_x.json (Group — your academic group, LastnameF — your last name and first letter of your first name, x — file number (3 files are required), file extension depends on your selected format).
+You have to prepare three data files:

+• Group_LastnameF_L1_dat_1.json — all data matches your selected filter
+criteria.
+• Group_LastnameF_L1_dat_2.json — part of data matches your selected
+filter criteria.
+• Group_LastnameF_L1_dat_3.json — no data matches your selected filter
+criteria.
+## Main thread works as follows:
+1. Reads the data file to a local array, list or other data structure;
+2. Spawns a selected amount of worker threads 2 ≤ x ≤n 4(n — amount of data in the file).
+3. Writes each read element to the data monitor.
+If the monitor is full, the thread is blocked until there is some free space.
+4. Waits for all spawned worker thread to complete.
+5. Writes all data from result monitor to the text result file as a table.

+## Worker threads work as follows:
+• Take item from data monitor.
+If data monitor is empty, worker waits until there is data in the monitor.
+• Computes the function selected by the student for the taken item.
+• Checks if the result fits the selected criterion.
+If yes, the result is added to result monitor.
+The result monitor must stay sorted after insert.
+• Work is repeated until all data from the file is processed.

+## Requirements for monitors
+• It is recommended to implement the monitors as a class or a structure with at least two operations: to insert an item and to remove an item.
+If Rust is used, use Rust monitors.
+• Data are stored in a fixed-size array (list or other data structure is not allowed).
+• Data monitor array size cannot be larger than half of the elements in data file.
+• Result monitor has enough size to contain all results.
+• Operations with the monitor are protected using critical section where needed and thread blocking is implemented using conditional synchronization, using the tools of your selected language.
+• It should be possible to fill and empty the data monitor (otherwise there is no point to have it :) ).
+Result file should be named Group_LastnameF_L1_rez.txt.
+File is formatted as a table with a header, filtered data with computed values are shown in the file

 ---